-Expanding the range of constituents that the board may consider essentially eliminates any standard by which to evaluate director performance.
-As will be discussed, these statutes are riddled with ambiguities and questions.
-At least the old common law standards gave something to gauge a director's actions.
-The Revlon court said that the the holders of fixed claims and the residual owners, which extends into operational decisions such as investment strategies.
+114. As Klein & Coffee point out, there is an inherent conflict of interest between the holders of fixed claims and the residual owners, which extends into operational decisions such as investment strategies.
 The holders of fixed claims, in order to ensure that their claims will be paid, will tend to favor "safe" investments, so long as they will generate sufficient cash flow to pay their fixed claims.
 A higher degree of risk benefits the residual claimants, who will tend to favor more risky ventures.
 KLEIN & COFFEE, supra note 91, at 226.

 115. This, of course, is the reason for the protective covenants in bond indentures.
 Id. at 258.
 Managers may be able to secure "golden parachutes" in their employment contracts; in addition, top management is generally able to strongly influence the selection of directors.
 See MYLES L. MACE, DIRECTORS: MYTH AND REALITY (1971); Myles L. Mace, The President and the Board of Directors, 50 HARV.
-Bus.
+BUS.
 REV. 37, 37-49 (Mar.-Apr.
 1972).
-The recent difficulties at IBM and some other large corporations have led to greater activism by institutional shareholders, who have forced changes at the top.
+The recent difficulties at IBM and some other large corporations have large corporations, to protect themselves contractually, and therefore need the protections of the statute and of the fiduciary obligations of officers and directors.
+Many of the managerial compensation plans in vogue today are designed to reduce the shareholders' agency costs by aligning managers' interests more closely to those of shareholders.
+Here, the other constituency statutes, by enabling managers to look after their own interests rather than those of the shareholders, work directly against these carefully-wrought schemes.

+Expanding the range of constituents that the board may consider essentially eliminates any standard by which to evaluate director performance.116 As will be discussed,117 these statutes are riddled with ambiguities and questions.
+At least the old common law standards gave something to gauge a director's actions.
+The Revlon court said118 that the directors owe their obligations to the corporation, which the court apparently equated to the interests of long-term shareholders.
+The court did say that the board could consider the impact on other constituencies, but that consideration had to be related to the interests of the shareholders.119 led to greater activism by institutional shareholders, who have forced changes at the top.
 See infra notes 121-23 and accompanying text.
 Unionized employees can seek plant closing provisions in their contracts, although that is more difficult.
 Recently, communities have begun to exact commitments from corporations in exchange for tax abatements.
 See Hayes, supra note 4, at 136, noting commitments Arlington, Texas got from General Motors in exchange for tax abatements granted for a 10-year period; GM apparently agreed to certain payments if they abandoned the plant within 5 years.
 The article also notes the lawsuit between Ypsilanti, Michigan, and General Motors over GM's plans to close the Willow Run assembly plant after securing tax relief from the community.